Hi, I’m Chetan Narang, and here’s a narrative of my story so far…

 But somehow, a persistent sense of discontentment never really left me.
-I could not help but feel incomplete, as if I needed to be and do a lot more before I could be still, before I could be at peace.
+I could not help but feel incomplete, as if I needed to be and become and do a lot more before I could be still, before I could be at peace.
 And this discontentment manifested itself in my work, my relationships, and all of my waking life really.

-As any other clueless twenty-odd year old, I pointed my focus (and my fingers) outwards and decided that the problem was with my job, my managers, my colleagues, my friends, my family, etc. And I doubled down on my efforts to try and fix it/them.
+As any other clueless twenty-odd year old, I pointed my focus (and my fingers) outwards and decided that the problem was with my salary, my job, my managers, my colleagues, my friends, my family, etc. And I doubled down on my efforts to try and fix it/them.